 Our courses are 100% online for your convenience and include an externship to help you get hands-on experience.

-Stepful is an accredited program that prepares you to take the Certified Clinical Medical Assisting exam.
+Stepful prepares you to take the Certified Clinical Medical Assisting exam.
 We prepare you with the skills necessary to be an educated, competent, valued part of the healthcare team.

 Some of the best things about Stepful include our 100% job placement guarantee and staff available for 1:1 coaching and job support.
 If you do not have a job within 6 months of graduation, you will receive a tuition refund.